 Successfully integrating AI with other technologies begins with data.
 Organizations that have invested in identifying, aggregating, standardizing and labeling data—with the data infrastructure and storage to back it up—will be well-placed to combine AI with analytics, the IoT and other technologies.

 However, to integrate AI with other enterprise systems, human specialists will have to converge too.
 Instead of data scientists completing an algorithm, then handing it off to an IT specialist to code an application programming interface (API) or sending it to someone in the business who will then apply it, these teams should work together from the start.

 One part of the answer involves DevOps techniques, which put development and operational teams in a feedback loop for constant collaboration and interactive changes to new products.
 Another part will involve creating new roles for employees to serve as translators for and liaisons among the various teams.

-Another point to consider: As AI is integrated with technologies and advanced systems that work around the clock, its algorithms will need a continuous flow of new data from which to learn.
-Otherwise, AI models will be working with outdated data, which will degrade AI’s performance.
-Models will also need regular testing, updating, and replacement.
+Another point to consider: as AI is integrated with technologies and advanced systems that work around the clock, its algorithms will need a continuous flow of new data from which to learn.
+Otherwise, AI models will be working with outdated data, which will degrade their performance.
+Models will also need regular testing, updating and replacement.

 It’s an ambitious to-do list.
 But those companies that set their priorities will also set themselves apart.

 Global & US Artificial Intelligence and US Data & Analytics Leader, PwC US